isomerpages/nlb-biblioasia/_podcast/Episode 13/Transcript.md

 You’re listening to BiblioAsia+, a podcast produced by the National Library of Singapore.
 At BiblioAsia, we tell stories about Singapore’s past: some unfamiliar, others forgotten, all fascinating.

 Gek Han
-Hi, everyone, I'm Gek Han, and I'm an editor of BiblioAsia, a publication by the National Library of Singapore.
-Today we're talking to Rachel Heng about her new novel, [*The Great Reclamation*](https://eservice.nlb.gov.sg/item_holding.aspx?bid=206018224), a fascinating piece of historical fiction is set in Singapore.
-And it's also a story of land reclamation and resettlement.
+Hi everyone, I'm Gek Han, and I'm an editor of BiblioAsia, a publication by the National Library of Singapore.
+Today we're talking to Rachel Heng about her new novel, [*The Great Reclamation*](https://eservice.nlb.gov.sg/item_holding.aspx?bid=206018224), a fascinating piece of historical fiction set in Singapore.
+It's a story of land reclamation and resettlement.
 It's also a love story.
-The book has been named a New York Times Editor's Choice, and a Best Book of 2023 So Far by the New Yorker and Amazon Books.
+The book has been named a New York Times Editor's Choice, and a Best Book of 2023 So Far by the *New Yorker* and Amazon Books.
 Hi, Rachel.
 Welcome to BiblioAsia+!

 Rachel
 Hi Gek Han, thank you so much for having me here.